Air quality in Chicago at unhealthy levels for 3rd day due to smoke from Canadian wildfires

 - South Chicago Center at 8650 S. Commercial Drive

-Garfield Center at 10 South Kedzie Avenue is open 24 hours a day as a respite center as well, the city said.
+Garfield Center at 10 South Kedzie Ave. is open 24 hours a day as a respite center as well, the city said.